ControlledChaos/controlled-chaos-plugin/README.md

 ### Gutenberg Editor

-A sample editor block is included in preparation for WordPress 5.0 with it's new user interface for creating posts.
+A sample editor block is included for WordPress 5.0 with it's new user interface for creating posts.
 This block doesn't really do anyhing, it is simply included to establish the editor block directory and class for further development.
 See below for Gutenberg + ACF.

 ### Classic Editor